Cannabis in Ireland: 2010–2019

-Luke 'Ming' Flanagan, a longstanding pro-cannabis campaigner, was elected to the 31st Dáil in the 2011 general election as an independent Teachta Dála for Roscommon–South Leitrim.
+Luke 'Ming' Flanagan, a longstanding pro-cannabis campaigner, was elected to the 31st Dáil in the 2011 general election as an independent TD for Roscommon–South Leitrim.
 On 6 November 2013, he proposed a motion "That Dáil Éireann calls on the Government to introduce legislation to regulate the cultivation, sale and possession of cannabis and cannabis products in Ireland", which was defeated by 111 votes to 8.
 On 20 November 2013, he introduced a private member's bill, the Cannabis Regulation Bill 2013, which never got a second reading.

 In November 2015, Aodhán Ó Ríordáin, then Minister of State responsible for the National Drugs Strategy, said he favoured decriminalising cannabis for personal use, and in 2017 called for the legalisation of cannabis to "cut the knees from under drug gangs". Ó Ríordáin lost his Dáil seat at the 2016 election but was reelected in 2020.

 In December 2016, a private member's bill was introduced by Gino Kenny of People Before Profit to make cannabis available in Ireland for medicinal use.
 The bill, supported by People Before Profit, Sinn Féin, the Labour Party, the Social Democrats, the Green Party and the Independent Alliance, passed second stage without a vote.
 The bill progressed to the amendments stage on 9 November 2017, but was later rejected by the Oireachtas Health Committee.

 In a 2017 interview with Hot Press magazine, Fianna Fáil TD Stephen Donnelly spoke about smoking cannabis.
 After being announced as a minister in the 2020 cabinet, Donnelly reportedly stood by his 2017 comments, and noted an openness to the liberalisation of some drug laws, stating that if "you're doing something that's not harming anybody else, it's hard to see a legitimate role for the State in prosecuting you for it".
 A 2020 news article described Donnelly as "broadly supportive" of supervised injection centres and open to making cannabis legal.

 In June 2018, after a bill was passed to legalise cannabis in Canada, Taoiseach Leo Varadkar stated that the decriminalisation of cannabis was 'under consideration', with an expert group considering the examining the systems in jurisdictions in which cannabis has been decriminalised for recreational use.